I’ve been alcohol free for 482 days today.

 So far, I’ve learned:

 - to be kind and gentle with myself because giving up alcohol in a booze obsessed society is hard.
-It’s everywhere you look, even in kids movies.
+It’s everywhere you look.

-- being alcohol free is something to be proud of not ashamed.
+- being alcohol free is something to be proud of.
 Alcohol is an addictive harmful substance that is no longer a part of my life.

 - I am not the norm and I like it.
 When others are drinking and I am not, I feel grateful that I don’t need or want alcohol and that it in no way drives my behavior.